 The last minutes before the system merges give rise to the emission of an intense burst of GW.
-Post-Newtonian expansions of the binary dynamics [15, 16] are used to predict the gravitational waveforms radiated during the inspiral phase which precedes the merger.
-The GW signature consists in a chirp signal whose frequency sweeps toward high values according to a power law at first order (see Fig. 4 for an example).
+Post-Newtonian expansions of the binary dynamics [16, 17] are used to predict the gravitational waveforms radiated during the inspiral phase which precedes the merger.
+The GW signature consists in a chirp signal whose frequency sweeps toward high values according to a power law at first order.
 A substantial amount of energy is radiated in the following phase when the two bodies merges into a black-hole.
 In this highly relativistic phase, the perturbative treatment of binary dynamics is not valid anymore and one has to resort to numerical simulations.
-The process is concluded by the ringdown phase during which the resulting distorted blackhole radiates away its asymmetry down to equilibrium.
-It is estimated that during the whole coalescence process, a stellar-mass binary radiates away about a percent of its rest mass.
-The fraction of mass loss grows to $\gtrsim 10\%$ for more massive binary black-hole systems.
+The process is concluded by the ring-down phase during which the resulting distorted black-hole radiates away its asymmetry down to equilibrium.
+During the whole coalescence process, an stellar-mass binary with equal masses radiates away of order of a percent of its rest mass[4].